TRJgit/Cinephoria/README.md

 # Cinephoria: Your Personal Movie Database

-Cinephoria is a web-based application built with Django that allows users to browse, add, and get information about movies.
+Cinephoria is a web-based application built with Django that allows users to add, and view information about movies.
 It's your own personal movie database where you can explore a collection of films, view their details, and even contribute by adding new movies to the database.

 ## Features